 According to Glassdoor, 11% of job seekers said they would decline a job offer from an employer with a bad reputation– even if they were unemployed.
 Your organization’s brand isn’t just your product or service.
 The recruitment process can be a factor in how a customer views your overall brand.
 Sometimes the first interaction someone has with your organization is through a recruiter or hiring manager.
 In this case, each aspect of your organization must reflect your overall brand while providing exemplary customer service.

 How can you improve customer service in your recruitment process?

 Understand your candidate’s needs

-When recruiters and hiring managers are working with candidates, it’s important to learn specifically what each candidate is looking for in a job or potential employer.
+When recruiters and hiring managers work with candidates, it’s important to learn specifically what each candidate is looking for in a job or potential employer.
 Communication is key here as you need to understand what aspects of your organization can be used to sell to these potential candidates.
-Each candidate will have varying needs depending where they are in their career, which skills they have, and where they are looking for their career to progress.
+Each candidate will have varying needs depending on where they are in their career, which skills they have, and where they are looking for their career to progress.
 Listen to your customer and find ways to meet their needs.